kumarshantanu/promenade/doc/intro.md

 (reduce (rewrap process-all)  ; rewrap accepts (fn [a x]), returns (fn [a x]) [] found-items)
 ```

+### Early termination

+The _either_, _maybe_ and _trial_ threading macros are based on _reduce_, hence you may terminate the
+chain of expressions early by returning a returning a value wrapped with `clojure.core/reduced`.

 ## Low level control during sequence operations